kboko/KPseudoThreads/README.md

 This is server/client inside real threads:

-from mypseudothreads import MyTask from mypseudothreads import MyPseudoThreads import os import time
+from kpseudothreads import MyTask from kpseudothreads import KPseudoThreads import os import time